How to Improve Health Literacy Through Communication Technology

 Unfortunately, reports indicate that up to 90 percent of healthcare consumers have low health literacy.
 This should be a cause of great concern.
 Low health literacy levels can make it hard for patients to plan their appointment schedules, monitor medication, and manage chronic diseases, and more.

-When providers are asking themselves how to improve health literacy, one powerful answer is communication.
-By leveraging cutting-edge healthcare technology to optimize patient communications, providers can rapidly boost low health literacy.
+When providers are asking themselves how to improve health literacy, one powerful answer is: communication.
+By leveraging cutting-edge healthcare technology to optimize patient health literacy and communication, providers can rapidly boost low health literacy.

 A closer look at the meaning of healthcare literacy

 To improve it, you need to understand it.
-According to the Institute of Medicine of National Academies, health literacy is “the degree to which people can obtain, process, comprehend, and communicate basic health information and services needed so that they can make suitable decisions about their health.”
+According to the Institute of Medicine of National Academies, one can define health literacy as “the degree to which people can obtain, process, comprehend, and communicate basic health information and services needed so that they can make suitable decisions about their health.”

 More recently, as part of the government initiative Healthy People 2030, two updated definitions relating to health literacy have been added: